 Okay for mixed usage.
 This 2.1 soundbar sounds good with stereo content like music and dialog-oriented content like podcasts and audiobooks.
 However, it won’t be the best option for movies as it doesn’t provide an immersive experience due to the lack of height channels and Atmos support.
 The HW-N450 has a decent overall sound profile but might lack a bit of bass for some.

-Decent for dialog and TV shows.
+Decent for dialogue and TV shows.
 This soundbar has a good overall sound profile and accurate mid and treble range performance.
-It can get loud enough for normal use, but unfortunately, there’s no Dialog Enhancement feature available.
+It can get loud enough for normal use, but unfortunately, there’s no dialogue enhancement feature available.
 On the upside, it does have an auto-volume setting, which can help a bit.
 You’ll also be able to stream content wirelessly with a Bluetooth connection, making this bar a decent option for content like podcasts and audiobooks.

 Decent for music.
 This soundbar lacks a bit of bass, especially lower frequencies, so it might not be the ideal one for bass-heavy music.
 However, its mid and treble ranges are good, making it a decent option for a wide variety of music genres.
 You can also push the soundbar to its limits at high volume without getting audible distortion or compression, which is good.
 You’ll also be able to stream content via Bluetooth and have a few customization options.